The Leading Laser Dentistry In Brisbane Treatment For Gum Disease In Brisbane

 - Reduction in gum inflammation and bleeding – The PerioLase® MVP-7™ targets inflammatory bacteria and diseased tissue without injuring healthy gum tissue.

-- Laser dentistry saves teeth – Patients may be able to keep teeth that have been deemed ‘hopeless’ with traditional treatments.
+- Laser dentistry in Brisbane saves teeth – Patients may be able to keep teeth that have been deemed ‘hopeless’ with traditional treatments.

 - Safe for patients with health concerns – LANAP® protocol is safe for patients with health concerns such as diabetes, HIV, haemophilia, or patients taking blood thinners.